freightlive/bumbal-geocode/README.md

 The `GeoCoderOptions` class currently has two options to influence the results returned by the `GeoCoder`.

 - quit_on_error: If any error is encountered (e.g. an external provider's endpoint can't be reached), processing is stopped immediately and the `LatLngResultList` is returned.
 Default value is `FALSE`.
-- quit_after_first_result: If a provider returns at least one satisfactory result as measured by the `$precision` parameter, processing is stopped immediately and the `LatLngResultList` is returned.
+- quit_after_first_result: If a provider returns at least one satisfactory result as measured by the `$accuracy` parameter, processing is stopped immediately and the `LatLngResultList` is returned.
 Default value is `TRUE`.

 #### Example
 ```php